 Units in the relevant Fund(s) are issued to reflect your contributions and other amounts received for you (such as the Government contributions, if you qualify).
-Units are issued at the next unit price following receipt of the relevant amount.
+Each unit has a price calculated each business day based on the value of the fund's assets at the time, which may go up or down.